My First Acupuncture Experience

 Guys guys guys!

 I went to acupuncture for the first time this week.
 I just wanted to share my experience because I was so wary about it before this week.
-The cool thing is that acupuncture isn’t just for people who struggle with really bad chronic pain, it’s for people who have migraines, sleep issues, menstrual issues, anxiety and depression, and so many more!
+The cool thing is that acupuncture isn’t just for people who struggle with really bad chronic pain.
+It’s for people who have migraines, sleep issues, menstrual issues, anxiety and depression, and so much more!

 So, I went because I have heard a lot of great things about how acupuncture is really helpful for anxiety.
 I also have been having pretty restless sleep for the last couple of weeks so honestly, I was willing to try anything.
 The melatonin was just not working!